“I never understood how surrender could lead to victory.”

 Through Rockford Rescue Mission, God is doing for me what I could never do for myself.
 I will be forever grateful.

-Anthony’s testimony is featured in the current issue of The Rescuer.
+Anthony’s testimony is featured in a previous issue of The Rescuer.